-- At each input state, a gate is used to decide: - how much of the new input should be written to the memory cell, - how much of the current content of the memory cell should be forgotten. - Concretely, a gate g in $[0;1]^n$ is a vector of values in the range [0;1] that is multiplied component-wise with another vector C in \mathbb{R}^n , and the result is then added to another vector. - Indices in C corresponding to near-one values in g are allowed to pass, while those corresponding to near-zero values are blocked.
+- how much of the new input should be written to the memory cell, - how much of the current content of the memory cell should be forgotten. - Concretely, a gate g in [0;1]n is a vector of values in the range [0; 1] that is multiplied component-wise with another vector C in Rn, and the result is then added to another vector. - Indices in C corresponding to near-one values in g are allowed to pass, while those corresponding to near-zero values are blocked.